 Asset Holdings Two branch libraries (Raymond Terrace and Tomaree) and two library lounges (Tilligerry and Mobile Library).
 Building components: Substructure - foundations, footings, sub soil works; Superstructure - floors, roof, external walls, windows, internal and external doors; Finishes - to walls, floors, ceilings; Fittings - internal walls, fitments; Services - plumbing, electrical; Site works - sewer and water supply.
 Other components/assets: Mobile library vehicle

-Desired Level of Service Statement ouncil has a desired pople and one library nch library for every 20,000 000 people.
+Desired Level of Service Statement Council has a desired provision of one branch library for every 20,000 people and one library lounge for every 10,000 people.

-Available Data spection reports, asset arning Libraries Standards.
+Available Data ir Value as at 30 June anagement plans/repo , ection reports, asset rning Libraries Standards.

-Last Condition Survey 20 17. -
+Last Condition Survey 2017.

-General Сс endition Rating % Assets \$CRC
+General Co ondition Rating % Assets \$CRC

 Assessment of Condition 1 Near Perfect

-or containen 2 Good 66.66 \$10,102,637,000
+2 Good 66.66 \$10,102,637,000

 3 Satisfactory

 4 Very Poor 33.34 \$195,572

 5 Unserviceable

 Total 100.00 \$10,298,209

-Main Findings • good condition.
+Main Findings The Tomaree and Raymond Terrace Libraries were found to be in a very good condition.
 The Tilligerry Library was found to be in a very poor condition due to the age of the building, general wear and tear and a high level of asbestos found within the fabric of the building.
+Tilligerry Library has recently undergone a renovation of main library entrance / foyer area.

-Future Actions • Medium - look at lo cation and design of f new library service in Medowie.
+Future Actions • Medium - look at loc ation and design of r new library service in Medowie.